Satō–Kishi–Abe family: Yōko Abe

 Yōko Kishi was born in 1928 as the eldest daughter of Nobusuke Kishi.
 She would go on to marry Shintaro Abe, becoming Yōko Abe.
 She was the mother of Hironobu Abe, Shinzo Abe, and Nobuo Kishi.

-Known for her calligraphy, she was considered to be the "Godmother" of the Kishi-Abe family (a Japanese political family for three generations), and had long been the leader of the wives of members of Seiwa Seisaku Kenkyūkai.
+Known for her calligraphy, she was considered to be the "Godmother" of the Kishi–Abe family (a Japanese political family for three generations), and had long been the leader of the wives of members of Seiwa Seisaku Kenkyūkai.
 She was called the "Godmother of the World of Politics" because she had many followers in politics.
 Yōko Abe died on 4 February 2024, at the age of 95.

 Shintaro Abe

-Shintaro Abe was born on April 29, 1924, in Tokyo, the only son of a politician and member of Parliament Kan Abe.
+Shintaro Abe was born on April 29, 1924, in Tokyo, the only son of politician and member of Parliament Kan Abe.
 He was raised in his father's home prefecture of Yamaguchi from soon after his birth.
 His mother was an army general's daughter.
 After graduating from high school in 1944 during World War II, Abe entered a naval aviation school and volunteered to become a kamikaze pilot.
 The war ended before he could undergo the required training.
-In 1949 he graduated from the Faculty of Law at the University of Tokyo, Shintaro Abe began his career as a political reporter for Mainichi Shimbun.
-He became a politician in 1957 when he started working as a legislative aide of his father-in-law, the then-prime minister Nobusuke Kishi.
+In 1949, he graduated from the Faculty of Law at the University of Tokyo and began his career as a political reporter for Mainichi Shimbun.
+He became a politician in 1957 when he started working as a legislative aide for his father-in-law, the then-prime minister Nobusuke Kishi.
 He won his father's seat in the House of Representatives in 1958.

 He led a major LDP faction, the conservative Seiwa Seisaku Kenkyūkai, whose reins he took from former prime minister Takeo Fukuda in July 1986, and held a variety of ministerial and party posts, the former of which included Minister of Agriculture and Forestry and Minister of International Trade and Industry.
 Abe was named as Minister of International Trade and Industry in the cabinet of the then prime minister Zenkō Suzuki on November 30, 1981.
 During this period, he was seen as a young leader groomed for the future prime ministry.
 In November 1982, he was appointed Minister for Foreign Affairs in the cabinet of the then-prime minister Yasuhiro Nakasone, replacing Yoshio Sakurauchi.
 His term lasted until 1986.

 Abe was a top contender to succeed Nakasone as prime minister in 1987 until he stepped aside for Noboru Takeshita, head of a powerful rival faction.
 Then, he was given the post of secretary general of the party in 1987.
 In 1988, his chances of becoming prime minister sometime in the near future were again thwarted when his name became associated with the Recruit-Cosmos insider-trading stock scandal, which brought down Takeshita and forced Abe to resign as the party's secretary general in December 1988.
 Shintaro Abe was hospitalized in January 1991.
 He died at Tokyo's Juntendo University Hospital on May 15, 1991, aged 67.
 The cause of death was heart failure.